kshitijsankesara/Python-for-Data-Analysis/README.md

 For explaining different functions of sklearn, I have used the Boston House data in Python and have build a **Linear Regression** model to predict the price of houses based on the different factors related to houses like Number of bedrooms, bathrooms, location, Area, etc. I have build scatterplots to plot the predicted and actual values and evaluated the model using mean square errors.

+**3. NumPy Library**

+In this notebook, I have covered most of the topics in the NumPy library of Python.
+The topics which I covered are:

+- Creating arrays using NumPy
+- Developing matrix of random numbers
+- Learning about data types in numpy
+- Attributes in arrays
+- One and multidimensional arrays
+- Reshaping, concatenation and splitting arrays
+- Arithmetic and Trigonometric functions on arrays
+- Broadcasting
+- Indexing